 Errors

-The Txtly API uses standard HTTP status codes and returns consistent error responses.
-All errors include a status code, error name, and descriptive message.
+The Txtly API uses standard HTTP status codes and returns a consistent JSON error body with a descriptive message.

 Error Format